-It’s the light breathable fabric that keeps your skin cool in summer, flutters flirtingly in the breeze, and keeps your sheets silky smooth.
-If you’ve used a cotton product today chances are you’re in league with the rest of us, who use cotton on a daily basis.
-Cotton may have done a lot to clean up its image since it’s colonial days as the crop that launched a thousand slaves (or, if we’re being precise, 1.8 million) to the American cotton fields, but how much has actually changed?
+It’s the light, breathable fabric that keeps your skin cool in summer, flutters flirtingly in the breeze, and keeps your sheets silky smooth.
+Chances are you’ve used a cotton product today, and you’re in league with the rest of us who use cotton on a daily basis.
+Cotton may have done a lot to clean up its image since its colonial days as the crop that launched a thousand slaves (or, if we’re being precise, 1.8 million) to the American cotton fields, but how much has actually changed?

-Soft, light and breathable, cotton is a natural fibre often associated with quality clothing, and can be found in many wardrobe staples, such as jeans and t-shirts.
-Compared to other common clothing fibres such as synthetic polyester and semi-synthetic rayon and bamboo, cotton has the advantage of being a completely natural product, that doesn’t require an intensive chemical process in order to be transformed into a fabric.
+Soft, light, and breathable, cotton is a natural fibre often associated with quality clothing, and can be found in many wardrobe staples such as jeans and t-shirts.
+Compared to other common clothing fibres such as synthetic polyester and semi-synthetic rayon and bamboo, cotton has the advantage of being a completely natural product which means it’s biodegradable.

-But although cotton is a naturally occurring fibre, it’s production is nevertheless haunted by claims of pollution, exploitation, and even slavery.
+Although cotton is a naturally occurring fibre, its production is nevertheless haunted by claims of pollution, exploitation, and slavery – yes, even today.

-The most abundantly produced natural fibre in the world, in 2013, cotton represented 96% of all natural fibres consumed.
-With so much cotton being produced globally, we have a closer look at some of the issues, concerns and solutions to the production of this so-called “white gold” and ask, just how ethical is cotton?
+The most abundantly produced natural fibre in the world, in 2017 it was estimated that 25 million tons of cotton are produced every year.
+With so much cotton being produced globally, we have to take a closer look at some of the issues, concerns, and solutions to the production of this so-called “white gold” and ask – just how ethical is cotton?

 Cotton: The Thirsty Crop

 Cotton requires a lot of water but is mostly grown in arid conditions.
 This means that large amounts of water are used to grow cotton every year.
 This “virtual water” needs to be considered when you purchase your cotton products.
-According to reports it can take more than 20,000 litres of water to produce 1kg of cotton.
-That’s enough to make just one t-shirt and one pair of jeans.
+According to studies, it can take more than 2,700 litres of water to produce enough cotton for just one t-shirt.

 When we buy our cotton goods, we need to be aware that we are also buying many litres of “virtual water” – this sounds arbitrary, but think about it this way: in India alone, a country where 100 million people have no access to safe drinking water, the water used in cotton production would be sufficient to provide 85% of the country’s 1.24 billion people with 100 litres of water every day for a year.

-Why the problem?
-In brief, the idea behind GMO cotton seeds is they contain Bt toxins, which are supposed to be resistant to various pests, specifically the bollworm, which can be catastrophic for cotton.
-So far, so good, but wait, there’s more….
+So what’s the problem with GMO cotton?
+In brief, the idea behind these cotton seeds is that they contain Bt toxins which are supposed to be resistant to various pests, specifically the bollworm, which can be catastrophic for cotton.

-The problems arise when it comes to replanting: GMO cotton seeds have been modified so that they cannot reproduce, meaning that farmers cannot retain some of the seeds for the following crop, but must buy new seeds each year.
-Add to this the fact that due to high demand for cotton seeds and government regulated prices, many farmers must buy their Bt cotton seeds on the black market for prices much higher than the market value (about three to eight times the cost of conventional seeds).
-Because many small-scale farmers are unable to take loans from larger organisations, they are pushed into the arms of private money lenders, with higher interest rates.
+The problems arise when it comes to replanting: GMO cotton seeds have been modified so that they cannot reproduce, meaning that farmers can’t retain some of the seeds for the following crop, but must buy new seeds each year.
+On top of this, due to high demand for cotton seeds and government regulated prices, many farmers must buy their Bt cotton seeds on the black market for prices much higher than the market value (about three to eight times the cost of conventional seeds).
+Because many small-scale farmers are unable to take loans from larger organisations, they are pushed into the arms of private money lenders with higher interest rates.

 The Human Cost

-So what’s with all the hype about organic cotton?
+So what’s all the hype over organic cotton?
 Well, apart from the fact that it doesn’t contain all those harmful chemicals (always a good starting point), organic cotton comes with other advantages.
-According to a study, hazardous pesticides applied during cotton production can also be detected in cotton clothing.
-So organic cotton isn’t just better for the health of the people growing it, it’s also considerably better for you wearing it too!
+According to a study, hazardous pesticides applied during cotton manufacturing, including petroleum scours, heavy metals, flame retardants, ammonia, and formaldehyde, can also be detected in our clothes.
+So organic cotton isn’t just better for the health of the people growing it, it’s also considerably better for you to wear, too!

 The seeds are cheaper than Bt cotton, helping farmers to escape the cycle of debt and poverty.
 And less pesticides = better for the environment, better for the farmers’ health, better for you!

-Of course, there is still the issue of how the organic cotton is processed and turned into clothing, so it’s important to make sure that companies using organic cotton also have robust labour policies in place too.
+Of course, there is still the issue of how the organic cotton is processed and turned into clothing, so it’s important to make sure that companies using organic cotton also have robust labour policies in place.

-You can check out where companies stand on environmental and labour rights using the Good On You app to compare various brand’s stances on these issues.
-Of course, there are certain accreditations you can look for that make choosing fabrics that are sustainable at all levels of the production process.
-These include Fairtrade, Global Organic Textile Standard , and the Better Cotton Initiative.
+And remember, you can check out where companies stand on environmental and labour rights using the Good On You app and directory to compare various brands’ stances on these issues.
+Of course, there are certain accreditations you can look for that make choosing fabrics that are sustainable at all levels of the production process easy.
+These include Fairtrade and Global Organic Textile Standard.